 The sooner you have a knowledgeable child abuse lawyer on your side, the more likely it is that you will have a favorable outcome to your case involving physical abuse of children or any other child-related offense such as solicitation of a minor using the Internet, or minor child enticement.

 Laws And Courts Seek To Protect The Child; Frank Stanley Protects The Rights Of The Accused

 Any sign of suspected physical abuse must be reported to the authorities by responsible parties such as teachers, counselors, or police officers.
 If a school employee sees a red mark on a child’s face and suspects physical abuse, that person is obliged to notify law enforcement.

-The Law Firm of Frank E. Stanley vigorously defends people accused of violation of Michigan child abuse laws.
+The Law Firm of Frank Stanley, PC vigorously defends people accused of violation of Michigan child abuse laws.
 A client who has struck a teenage son or daughter in an attempt to save a younger child from harm, for example, can expect the full protection of his civil rights when Attorney Stanley serves as the family violence attorney.

 Contact us to arrange for a meeting to discuss your legal issues and concerns if you are under suspicion or have been charged with physical child abuse, or any other crime involving family violence, alleged child victims, or sex crimes, including spousal abuse, domestic assault charges, or Internet sex crime charges of any kind.

 If you have already been convicted on charges of child abuse, inquire about Attorney Stanley’s practice in appeals, ineffective assistance of counsel, and challenges to federal sentencing guidelines.